Amechwarrior/Flashpoint-The-Raid/README.md

 My AI improvement mod, Better AI allows the OPFOR to reserve, protect their weak sides and use Lance roles to greater effect.
 This Flashpoint can be completed with or without Better AI.

 #####  NOTE - "The Raid" and "Better AI" has cFixes set as an Optional Dependency.
-They will automatically load after cFixes changes.
+They will automatically load after cFixes.
 Neither requires cFixes to work.